Janice-cloud/quiz/README.md

 ##Issues

-Having issues the Go Back Function and Timer functions.
+Having issues with the Go Back button and Timer function.

 ## Resolved.
 Displaying each element in order of events.